Skip to content

 required

-name of the column that will hold the parent grid IDs.
-If None, it will be named f"parent_{ColNames.grid_id}".
+column that will hold the IDs of the grid tiles in the coarser resolution.
+If None, it will replace the original grid ID column.
 Defaults to None.

 None